winderai/bacalhau-landscape-analysis-benchmarks/installation/SPARK.md

 # Spark 3.2.1 (without HDFS)

+This page contains step-by-step instructions to install Spark on a multi-node cluster.
+At the end of the process you'll be able to impersonate `hadoopuser` and access relevant binaries by using `$SPARK_HOME`, for example `$SPARK_HOME/bin/spark-submit`.
-This is a [standalone deploy mode](https://spark.apache.org/docs/latest/spark-standalone.html ), it simply consists of a couple of launch scripts.
+Note this is a [standalone deploy mode](https://spark.apache.org/docs/latest/spark-standalone.html ), it simply consists of a couple of launch scripts.

 ## Pre-requisite